Gomti River: Origin, Map, Length, Tributaries & Dams

 Origin and Course of Gomti River

-The Gomti River originates from Gomath Tal (formerly known as Fulhar Jheel) near the town of Madho Tanda in Pilibhit district, Uttar Pradesh.
+Gomti River originates from Gomath Tal (Fulhar Jheel) near the town of Madho Tanda in Pilibhit district which lies within the Pilibhit Tiger Reserve.
 From here, the river travels a distance of about 940 kilometers entirely in Uttar Pradesh before it merges with the Ganga River near Saidpur/Kaithi in Ghazipur district.

 - Pilibhit